Partakithware/Forum-Site/README.md

 # Forum-Site
-A basic frontend and backend working [template] for creating your own forum site.
+A basic frontend and backend working [sort of a starter template] for creating your own forum site.
 Keeping it simple due to not feeling like writing this out at the moment.

 ![Example Picture](./example-pictures/1.png)